hanabi/hanabi.github.io/misc/Convention_Changes.md

 * No decisions are made immediately, as:
   * We want the convention framework to change fairly slowly.
-  * Not every player regularly reads the `#new-conventions` channel, so we want to allow time for everyone to comment.
+  * Not every player regularly reads the GitHub issues, so we want to allow time for everyone to comment.
 * The length of time to wait will depend on how big the change is:
-  * If it is a small, non-controversal change, then it might be added to the reference document the next day.
+  * If it is a small, non-controversal change, then it might make sense to immediately implement it.
-  * If it is a brand new move, then we would typically want to wait a week or two so that everyone has time to chime in.
+  * Otherwise, we would typically wait a week or two so that everyone has time to chime in.
   * If there is a good amount of consensus about a move, then this will shorten the amount of time that it is in consideration for.

 <br />